CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## Traffic Flow

-This scenario examines a VM which assigned to a logical segment `VLAN100` in the vritualized world, BM server in `VLAN200` on the underlay network (physical world), and NSX Edge VM located on ESXi03 host.
+This scenario examines a VM which assigned to a logical segment `VLAN100` in the virtualized world, BM server in `VLAN200` on the underlay network (physical world), and NSX Edge VM located on ESXi03 host.
 Edge VM is the gateway between the logical and the physical worlds ("north-south" traffic) and uses two logical uplinks in VLANs `30` and `31` which has BGP peering to the underlay leaf switches to route VM-BM traffic.

-In this diagram we also have Teir 1 and Teir 0 gateways which are part of the NSX Edge.
+In this diagram we also have Tier 1 and Tier 0 gateways which are part of the NSX Edge.
 T1 router has logical downlink into the virtual segment, and a logical uplink to the T0 router.
 T0 router has logical downlink to T1, and two logical uplinks to the leaf switches in the physical world - `VLAN30`, `VLAN31`.
-T0 router has the BGP peering with the leaf swtiches, and by that it advertises the logical segments to the underlaying fabric, and recieves the physical subnets.
+T0 router has the BGP peering with the leaf switches, and by that it advertises the logical segments to the underlaying fabric and receives the physical subnets.

 {{<figure src="/images/guides/cumulus-nsxt/edge.jpg">}}